277 days ago

 - Forodhani Night Market (Stone Town): Zanzibari street food — amazing and ultra-cheap

-17. Seychelles — Free Visitor Permit on Arrival, Indian Ocean Paradise
+17. Seychelles — Free Visitor Permit on Arrival

-Seychelles — 115 granite and coral islands in the Indian Ocean — issues a free Visitor Permit on arrival for all nationalities, making it one of the rare cheapest country to visit from India without visa cost surprises on this list.
+Seychelles — 115 granite and coral islands in the Indian Ocean — issues a free Visitor's Permit on arrival for almost all nationalities (Kosovo passport holders are the one exception), making it one of the rare cheapest country to visit from India without visa cost surprises on this list.
 While resort islands are expensive, budget guesthouses and self-catering apartments on Mahé, Praslin, and La Digue bring this Indian Ocean paradise within reach.
 A 5-day trip from Ahmedabad pushing ₹60,000–65,000 is realistic — this is the most premium entry on this list and requires careful budget management.

 5-Day Cost Breakdown